gadicc/meteor-hmr/README.md

 NB: If you already had a `.babelrc` before this, realize that it might contain things that can break your Meteor build, but didn't before when Meteor ignored it.
 Pay attention to existing plugins & presets.

+Note: This package does co-exist well with `autopublish`, since the hot updates come in via a subscription.
+If you need `autopublish`, you'll need to restart Meteor in order to do a "hard" refresh of the client.

 Working with
 [mantra-sample-blog-app](https://github.com/mantrajs/mantra-sample-blog-app)